Are you an AHPA member? Log in

 Co-President

 Gabrielle graduated a Bachelor of Health Science in 2017, where she developed a particular interest in Health Promotion.
-She has been a part of the committee since 2015 through several roles, including treasurer, social media secretary, vice-president.
+She has been a part of the committee since 2015 through several roles, including Student Member, Social media secretary, Vice-President, and President now since 2022.
 Gabrielle has previously worked for the Alcohol and Drug Foundation as their National Knowledge Manager (Community of Practice).
-She is currently working at Wellbeing SA as Principal Project Officer, Physical Activity, and undertaking her Masters in Health Services Management at Uni SA.
-Her career goal is to help individuals live a healthier and safer life and to really make a positive impact within her community.
+She is currently working at Preventive Health SA as Principal Project Officer, Physical Activity, and finishing her Masters in Health Services Management at Uni SA.

 Talia Blythman